-4.1.5.6 Assessment of Project Operational Changes
+4.1.5.6 ASSESSMENT OF PROJECT OPERATIONAL CHANGES

-Potential future project operational changes and associated changes in reservoir pool elevations will be evaluated to determine potential effects on recreation opportunities, facilities, and visitor use.
+ProjectPotential future project operational changes and associated changes in reservoir pool elevations will be evaluated to determine potential effects on recreation opportunities, facilities, and visitor use.
 Cutler Reservoir will be topographically mapped using a combination of LiDAR and bathymetry.
-In addition, drones were used during the fall 2019 drawdown to document changes in wetted perimeter corresponding to distinct reservoir elevations at Cutler recreation sites (Table 4-1).
+In addition, drones were used during the fall 2019 drawdown to document changes in wetted perimeter corresponding to distinct reservoir elevations at Cutler recreation sites (Table 4-1The topographic data will be used).
 Field crews marked the wetted perimeter daily with non-permanent survey paint when there was a change in reservoir elevation during the drawdown.
 Drones captured still photos along a pre-programmed flight path to document lateral changes in wetted perimeter distance across a range of reservoir elevations.
 Survey markers with established grids were used to measure changes in lateral distance.
 Recreation planners will also use the drone photos as well as the LiDAR and bathymetry data to evaluate reservoir access at existing boat ramps and carry-in launches under various Project operational regimes and associated reservoir water elevations.
 The study will analyze potential changes in water-based recreation opportunities associated with changes in reservoir pool elevations such as motorized and non-motorized navigation.
 The analysis will consider the seasonality of proposed operational changes relative to recreation use as well as the rate of reservoir drawdown.